-Toddlers are unlikely to eat enough food in just three meals alone, and two or three planned nutritious snacks are an important part of their daily diet and help to prevent grazing on food throughout the day

-Drinks

-- 7 About six to eight drinks per day will maintain hydration - i.e. a drink with each meal and snack and toddlers should have easy access to water at other times, particularly in hot weather or after a lot of physical activity - 8 Drinks of 100-120ml or 3-4oz are adequate to offer toddlers and water is a good choice
+- Toddlers are unlikely to eat enough food in just three meals alone, and two or three planned nutritious snacks are an important part of their daily diet and help to prevent grazing on food throughout the day - Drinks - About six to eight drinks per day will maintain hydration i.e. a drink with each meal and snack - and toddlers should have easy access to water at other times, particularly in hot weather or after a lot of physical activity - Drinks of 100-120ml or 3-4oz are adequate to offer toddlers and water is a good choice

-- A second course offered at the midday and evening meals makes them more interesting and widens the range of nutrients offered - Family meals are ideal opportunities for parents and carers to role model food preferences and eating behaviours that they would like their toddlers to copy - 6 Nutritious snacks combine foods from Food Groups 1-4 - 9 Cups and beakers without valved spouts are best for drinks - bottles should be discontinued from about 12 months of age - Sweet and acidic drinks, including squashes and fruit juices, can damage the teeth and are not a necessary source of vitamin C, which can be provided by fruit and vegetables.
+- A second course offered at the midday and evening meals makes them more interesting and widens the range of nutrients offered - Family meals are ideal opportunities for parents and carers to role model food preferences and eating behaviours that they would like their toddlers to copy - Nutritious snacks combine foods from Food Groups 1-5 - Cups and beakers without valved spouts are best for drinks - bottles should be discontinued from about 12 months of age - Sweet and acidic drinks, including squashes and fruit juices, can damage the teeth and are not a necessary source of vitamin C, which can be provided by fruit and vegetables.
+They should be limited to once per week and served with a meal.